atpar/claims-token/README.md

 This standard is backwards compatible with ERC20 (#20) and can easily be extended to be compatible with ERC-1400 (#1411) security token standards.

 ## Motivation
 In the DeFi and OpenFinance ecosystem assets such as debt positions, loans, derivatives and bonds are emerging.
 These assets incur future cash flows, e.g. repayments or dividends.
 Currently there is no standard for efficiently distributing claims on future cash flow of financial contracts among token holders.
+A clear and simple standard is needed to allow Dapps and exchanges to work with cash-flow producing tokens.

 ## Rationale
 Sending cash flow to a large group of token holders whenever it is received is limited by gas consumption.
 Thus, a solution must be used in which token holders actively withdraw the cumulative funds that they have a claim on.
 A token holder must be able to withdraw funds she has a claim on at any time.
 It must also be possible to transfer tokens at any time and the already accrued claims must still be honored.
 This requires some background accounting to be done in the transfer functions.
 The claims token standard solves this elegantly.